 4. Explore Mayan ruins.

-Tulum is just an hour from Playa del Carmen and is a stunning display of ruins set against the turquoise blue ocean waters.
+They’re a stunning display of ancient structures set against the turquoise blue ocean waters.
 Colectivos, or local buses, run from Playa to the Tulum ruins.
+You can also join a Tulum ruins tour.
 But, you’re best off renting a car, even for the day, if you’re interested in visiting a nearby cenote or other ruins.